kacpersienkiewicz/SQL-Repos/NBADatabaseProject/README.md

 For Tableau, all data needs to be a in a single file, but for a database, it can be divided up so each team (and the league itself) gets its own table.

 # Conclusion
+The [Tableau dashboard](https://public.tableau.com/app/profile/kacper.sienkiewicz/viz/NBATeamComparison_17764643705190/Overview) was created, and although it is a bit sluggish it was a success.